 In order to learn, a young child needs to feel cared-for and secure, be able to spend time away from parents and build trusting relationships with adults outside the family.
 Our high-quality Kindergarten program nurtures warm relationships among children, teachers and parents.
 Miss Tracy and the other educators will build close, personal connections with each child in their care.

 Children learn social skills and emotional self-control in ‘real-time’.
-Four-year-olds learn through their experiences and Miss Tracy will make time for those ‘teachable moments’ when she can help children learn to manage their emotions.
+Four-year-olds learn through their experiences and Miss Tracy and Miss Nicole will make time for those ‘teachable moments’ when they can help children learn to manage their emotions.
 Our educators don’t automatically step in to resolve children’s conflicts for them; they have a good sense of when to let children work out their own problems and when to intervene.

 At our Morningside Kindergarten, the children’s sense of competence and self-worth grow as they learn to take care of themselves and help others.
 Miss Tracy and the other educators appeal to a young child’s desire to engage in responsibility by offering them opportunities to help in the classroom.
 Children are expected to wash their hands before eating, keep personal belongings in their locker, and pack away.
 Throughout their school years, much of children’s learning will take place in the company of their peers.
 In our high-quality Kindergarten program, children are introduced to the behaviours required to participate successfully in a classroom.

 A young child’s physical development allows them to explore their environment – and to challenge themselves in new ways.
 Puss In Boots Kindergarten provides several opportunities daily for children to run, climb and play active games.
 A variety of activities are offered to help children develop fine motor skills and build their hand-eye coordination and balance.